Vestibular Evoked Myogenic Potential (VEMP) Testing -- Cervical (SCM): Normal Values

 We have done a large number of cVEMPs at our clinic setting in Chicago, as we started doing VEMPs in 2010.
 We use tone-burst VEMPs, which produce modestly larger responses than clicks.
 We tried bilateral binaural recording and stimulation, but we switched back to monaural stimuli because of some bad diagnostic experiences where it appeared that there was a VEMP with binaural stimulation, but there was clearly no VEMP with monaural stimulation.
 We have tried other methods than head-lift, and decided that head-lift is the best.
 We have tried rectification, and decided this was too noisy.
 So these are unrectified, monaural, head-lift VEMPs.

-The graph above shows the distribution of cVEMP amplitudes in "all comers", which means everyone who had a test done and results in the database (usually these are dizzy people), excluding patients with a diagnosis of SCD.
+The graph above shows the distribution of cVEMP amplitudes in "all comers", which means everyone who had a test done and results in the database (usually these are dizzy people), but excluding patients with a diagnosis of SCD.
 The most prevalent diagnosis is migraine, where VEMPS are expected to be normal.
 However, this collection includes some patients with vestibular neuritis, some very old people, etc -- in other words, some of the low potentials may be due to illness.
 Still, this shows that about a third of dizzy patients have cVEMP amplitudes between 200-300.
 There are just a few people with very high amplitudes -- and only about 1% of our patients had cVEMPs over 500.
 We generally do NOT make diagnoses using cVEMP amplitudes, although this data would suggest it should be possible as the distribution is actually fairly tight.
 Instead we rely on asymmetry and especially thresholds.

 Criteria for abnormality.